dreamsavior/yojet-server/README.md

 # YOJET
 YOJET or **Y**our **O**wn **J**apanese **E**nglish **T**ranslator  is a free Japanese-English translation server.
 The aim of this application is to provide a hassle free Japanese-English translator service with a web translator and  REST API over HTTP.

+You can easily switch between the collection of translation model, for example **Sugoi Translator** model by Ming Shiba.

 More about YOJET:
 https://dreamsavior.net/yojet/